jgoodie/randomvariates/README.md

 * Beta and Gamma distributions only accept a, b, k and theta greater than one.
 Other random variate implementations, such as Numpy can handle values between 0 and 1.
+* Setting the seed does not affect the Tausworthe and Tausworthe Uniform PRN generators

 ### Distributions not currently implemented
 * Pearson Type V